 GCSE retakes in English and Maths are also available for those students who still need to achieve the valuable grade 4.

 Think of your likely results in the summer and you will be able to see the types of courses you ought to be considering, in recognition of the needs of individual students the Assistant Headteacher of the Academy reserves the right to vary the programme of study as appropriate.
 As you consider your Sixth Form options you need to ask yourself the following question: What level of qualification am I aiming for?

 What are the entry requirements for the Level of course I wish to study?

 Apart from the guidance given about levels and entry requirements you will also need to check the entry requirements for each of your chosen subjects.
 These entry requirements vary from subject to subject and are based on the experience of the Department in preparing students to successfully complete a course at Advanced or Intermediate level.
 It is not in your interest to embark on a course of study in the Sixth Form without the necessary qualifications to build on.
-Please find a quick guide here for the subjects we are offering in September 2018 and the entry requirements.

 What is required for success at Sixth Form